-At Absolute Companion Care, we’re here to help seniors set and reach new goals this year with our professional Butler senior care services.
+At Absolute Companion Care, we’re here to help seniors set and reach new goals this year with our professional elder care services.
 Just a few of the many ways we can make a difference:

 - Offer safe, accompanied transportation for seniors to medical appointments, exercise programs, classes, social events, and more